akveo/ngx-admin/docs/contents/articles/014-switch-to-blur-theme/index.md

 @import 'colorSchemes/blur';
 ```

-Additionaly, if you would like to use some different background, replace the following images:
+Additionally, if you would like to use some different background, replace the following images:

 - `src/assets/img/blur-bg.jpg` (main background image)
 - `src/assets/img/blur-bg-blurred.jpg` (blurred background image used on panels)